mvolkmann/blog/src/rust.md

-   that return `Result` instances with different types of errors and wish to return them to callers, consider adding `?` after those calls and making the return type `Result<SomeOkType, Box<dyn error::Error>>`.
+   that return `Result` instances with different types of errors and wish to return them to callers, consider adding `?` after those calls and making the return type `Result<SomeOkType, Box<dyn std::error::Error>>`.
    The `dyn` keyword performs dynamic dispatch to allow a value of any type that implements a given trait.
+   Note that this can be done in the `main` function.

-   In this case the errors that can be returned (`std::io::Error` and `std::num::ParseIntError`) all implement the `std::error::Error` trait.
+   In the case below the errors that can be returned (`std::io::Error` and `std::num::ParseIntError`) all implement the `std::error::Error` trait.
    Because they don't all have the same size,